amanazeemkhan/Web-Based-Calculator/README.md

-# Simple-Calculator
+# Web-Based-Calculator
-You can visit this website through link - https://amanazeemkhan.github.io/Simple-Calculator
+You can visit this website through link - https://amanazeemkhan.github.io/Web-Based-Calculator